eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     EUDI Wallet ecosystem.
 Each PID Provider or Attestation Provider will choose which Trusted Lists they need to subscribe to.

-[Section 6.5.3](#653-wallet-instance-activation) above described that a Wallet Provider, during activation of a Wallet Instance, issues a Wallet Trust Evidence (WTE) to the Wallet Instance.
-When the Wallet Instance sends a request for a PID or an attestation to a PID Provider or to an Attestation Provider, it includes the WTE in the request.
-The PID Provider or Attestation Provider verifies the signature over the WTE, using the Wallet Provider trust anchor obtained from the Trusted List.
-Next, the PID Provider or Attestation Provider verifies that the Wallet Instance possesses the private key belonging to the public key in the WTE.
+[Section 6.5.3](#653-wallet-instance-activation) above described that a Wallet Provider issues an Issuer Trust Evidence (ITE) to the Wallet
+Instance.
+When the Wallet Instance sends a request for a PID or an attestation to a PID Provider or to an Attestation Provider, it includes the ITE in the request.
+The PID Provider or Attestation Provider verifies the signature over the ITE, using the Wallet Provider trust anchor obtained from the Trusted List.
+Next, the PID Provider or Attestation Provider verifies that the Wallet Instance possesses the private key belonging to the public key in the ITE.
 This proves that the Wallet Instance is authentic and is provided by a trusted Wallet Provider.
 For more details see \[Topic 9\].

 **Optionally, verifies that the User's Wallet Instance supports all required features**

-The WTE describes relevant features of the Wallet Instance, as well as the device it is installed on.
+The ITE describes relevant features of the Wallet Instance, as well as the device it is installed on.
 Depending on their needs, PID Providers or Attestation Providers optionally verify that the User's Wallet Instance supports all features they require.
 For example, for some PID